armbrustlab/marferret/README.md

  "MarFERReT_entries.v1.csv"

 #### Six-frame translation of nucleotide sequences
-Code used for six-frame translation using EMBOSS is available here:
+Code for six-frame translation using EMBOSS is here:
-"translation.sh"
+>scripts/translation.sh

 #### Functional annotation of protein sequences
 Code for downloading Pfam 34.0 and conducting functional annotation of MarFERReT protein sequences with hmmsearch:
-"pfam_annotation.sh"
+>scripts/pfam_annotation.sh

 #### Script for parsing hmmsearch output and selecting the best Pfam for each annotted sequence:
-"best_kofam.ipynb"
+>scripts/best_kofam.ipynb
+[WORK IN PROGRESS]

 #### Best-scoring Pfam annotations to MarFERReT on Zenodo:
 [LINK TO PFAMS ON ZENODO]